openl2m/openl2m/docs/api/api_making_calls.rst

 Making API Calls
 ================

-*An example REST client can be found at* https://github.com/openl2m/api_client
+Below are some code snippets in Python3 that might assist in making API calls.

-**All examples use the Python "requests" library !**
+*An example Python REST client can be found at* https://github.com/openl2m/api_client

-Make a call as such:
+A very simple example to make an API call could like this:

 .. code-block:: python